theoden8/sh-project/README.md

 * graph_dataset_utils.py: a helper file for *generate_small_graphs.py*

 * generate_connected_graph.py: a python program that generates a connected graph of given size and puts it into **graphs/** folder

+  ---

+* test_solver: compares GAP solver's result with the solver

 * gap_homomorphism_finder: uses GAP graph homomorphism finder to find a homomorphism between two graphs